tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Explain to students that if they load CSV files without a header into a DataFrame by passing just the file path to the `read_csv` function, the first row will be taken as the header.

-Continue the demo by loading the `sales_no_header` file into a DataFrame, use the `head` method to show demonstrate to students the default behaviour fo the `read_csv` function.
+Continue the demo by loading the `sales_no_header` file into a DataFrame, then use the `head` method to demonstrate to students the default behaviour fo the `read_csv` function.

 ![Loading a CSV file with no header](Images/csv_no_header.png)